Song, Nigeria

 Song is a town and Local Government Area in Adamawa State, Nigeria is a town and also a local government area in the state with the area council consisting districts of Song, Dumme, Dirma, Kilange, Funa, Gudu, Mboi, Kilange, Hirna, Gari, Waje, Suktu, Zumo, Waltandi and Ditera.

 Population

 The estimated population of Song is 260,900.

-Climate
+Climate and Geography

 In Song, the dry season is oppressively hot and partly cloudy, and the wet season is oppressively hot and overcast.
-Throughout the year, the average temperature ranges from 61 to 103 degrees Fahrenheit, rarely falling below 56 or rising over 108.
+Throughout the year, the average temperature ranges from 61 to 103 °F, rarely falling below 56 °F or rising over 108 °F.

-Geography of Song

-Song has an average temperature of 31°C. The LGA has some slopes with the region having a typical breeze speed of 11 km/h.
+Song has an average temperature of 31 °C. The LGA has some slopes with the region having a typical breeze speed of 11 km/h.
 The LGA likewise has a couple of streams and waterways moving through its domain.